Youngzt998/ziteng.yang.github.io/index.md

 - Movies: *Interstellar* (the favorite one), *The Dark Knight*,  movies from *Marvel* Cinematic Universe and *DC* Extended Universe, etc.
 - Games: *Red Dead Redemption 2* (the favorite one), *Life is Strange*, *Plants VS. Zombies*.
 - Animals: Cats, dogs, hamsters.

-## Current Future Plans

-- Find a place to pursue a doctoral degree;
-- Graduate successfully;
-- Learn more things in Logics, Mathematics and Computer Science (especially System and Theory);
-- Raise a cat within 5 years; Run a "Cat Café"  and do research there after graduation;